Real Persistence Members, Real Results

 Can I see results without changing my diet?

 You will see strength and conditioning gains from training alone.
 Body composition changes faster when training and nutrition move together.
-Our nutrition coach Vidya, PNL1 and CFL2, runs structured nutrition coaching for members who want body composition results.
-Most successful transformations on this page included some nutrition adjustment, even if it was just hitting a protein target.
+Jacque, our head coach and a Precision Nutrition Level 2 coach, runs structured nutrition coaching for members who want body composition results.
+Most successful transformations on this page included some nutrition adjustment, even if it was just hitting a daily protein target.

 How is Persistence different from other Belltown gyms?

-We focus on hybrid athletes (CrossFit + HYROX + strength + nutrition under one membership), with CFL3 head coaches and class sizes capped to allow real coaching attention.
+We focus on hybrid athletes (CrossFit + HYROX + strength + nutrition under one membership), with CFL3 head coaches and a coach-to-athlete ratio of roughly 1 to 12 so you get real coaching attention.
 Our member retention runs over 90 percent in the first year.
 The coaching depth, structured programming, and small class sizes are what produce the transformations on this page.
 Our pricing page covers the full breakdown.

 Are these member stories real or composite?

 The members on this hub are real.
 Their first names, training timelines, and outcomes are accurate.
 For some longer-form story posts (like Eric and Sofi), we use a representative archetype to protect privacy while keeping every coaching detail and timeline authentic.
 The transformations themselves are not invented.
-They are drawn from real members at our 3025 1st Ave gym.
+They are drawn from real members at our 3025 1st Ave gym in Belltown.

 What happens if I do not see results in 90 days?